MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-glint.md

 * Your company uses Glint with the same measured population as Workplace Analytics has data for:

-  * The population reflected in the Glint Heat Map report is the same as what you filter for in the Behavior patterns query.
+  * The population reflected in the Glint Heat Map report is the same as the filtered population in the Behavior patterns query.
   * You have Glint survey content for the last six months that includes questions on employee wellbeing, prioritization, and connectivity.

 * Be assigned the role of Analyst in Workplace Analytics.